peterszabo79/peters-garage/README.md

 # Testing
 <li>I tested that this page works in different browsers: Chrome, Safari, Firefox, Opera.</li>
-<li>I comfirmed that this page is responsive, looks good and functions on all standard screen sizes using devtools device toolbar.</li>
+<li>I confirmed that this page is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.</li>
 <li>I confirmed that the navigation, header, contact, contact me text are all readable and easy to understand.</li>
 <li>I have confirmed the contact form works: requires entries in every field, will only accept an email in the email field, phone number in the phone number field and the submit button works.</li>
 <li>I have confirmed the links in the pages are works, open in a new tab.</li>